DyingStar-game/.github/profile/README.md

 ## 🚀 The pitch

 In 2425, the Agora system is living its final moments.
-Its star, Aegir, threatens to explode.
+Its star, Agora, threatens to explode.
 You have fled.
 Without status.
 Without past.
 But alive.